-This work is not just my story, the aim is to look at an issue and promote debate and social change.
-Over at least two years I will take the portraits of survivors of domestic abuse.
-I like to be embedded in a project and have built a team of people who are also survivors of trauma.
+This work is not just my story, the aim is to look at an issue and promote debate and social change through art.
+I like to be embedded in a project and I work with people who are also survivors of trauma.
 Trauma is generational, at some point it must stop.
-In partnership with SafeLives, the national domestic abuse charity, and their Pioneers ( a grass roots group of women who help to form policy), I have a link to a large team and mentors to shape the narrative, lifting it beyond my personal issues.
-My experience is merely my doorway in.
+In partnership with SafeLives, the national domestic abuse charity, and their Pioneers ( a grass roots group of women who help to form policy), I have a large team and mentors to shape the narrative, my childhood experience is merely my doorway in.

-Each subject will be asked to collaborate in the telling of her story, to bring an "endowment object" that is meaningful to her.
-Behind her will be backdrops that are painted by artists (Phoebe Blakeley Crewe and Laura Noble).
-These collages will be multi layered and have phrases embroidered into them.
+Each subject will be asked to collaborate in the telling of her story, to bring an "endowment object" that is meaningful to her/him.
+Behind them will be backdrops that are painted by artist Laura Noble of L.A.
+Noble Gallery, London.
+These collages will be multi layered.
 The narrative is woven into the cloth using traditionally women's crafts - from Agnes Richter to Tracy Emin, artists have used fabric, embroidery and colour to subvert.

 Celia Peachy is a writer and activist.
 Her mother was murdered and she also turned to Eastern philosophy to seek healing.
 She is mentored by writer and critic Dominic Walsh, who worked with me on "You Brought Your Own Light".

 Gaynor Stoddard brings the skills to sew the backdrops together and embroider them.

 Many women are in too much danger to show their faces but have worked with me behind the scenes.